Tedmcm/Deep-Learning-RNN-Crypto/README.md

 ## Instructions

-### How I Prepared the data for training and testing
+### How I prepared the data for training and testing

 I Used the starter code as a guide to create a Jupyter Notebook for each RNN.
 The starter code contains a function to create the window of time for the data in each dataset.